 10 of the Spookiest Halloween Treasure Trails

-Treasure Trails are themed walking, cycling and driving trail adventure booklets (£9.99 each) that provide socially-distanced, budget-friendly discovery fun for all ages, all across the UK.
-There are three types of trail to choose from: Murder Mysteries, Treasure Hunts and Spy Missions.
+Treasure Trails are themed walking, cycling and driving Trail adventure booklets (£9.99 each) providing budget-friendly fun for all ages.
+There are three types of Trail to choose from: detective mystery, treasure hunt and spy mission.

 Suitable for small groups and designed to appeal to anyone with a sense of adventure, the aim of each Treasure Trail is to solve clues by exploring landmarks, open spaces and quirky corners of villages, towns and cities.

-Treasure Trails has gathered its top 10 Spookiest Trails to try out this October half term in the run up to Halloween:
+Here are our Top 10 Spookiest Trails to try out this October half-term in the run-up to Halloween:

 - Curse of the Vampire, Whitby, Yorkshire – Treasure Hunt, 2+ hours, 2.3 miles